vkmrishad/bigga/docs/Backend.md

  Above `beat` service you must change the command depends upon your project.
 * we are treafik as a reverse proxy and creating ssl certificate for our domain.

-  * please makesure that where you are domian. we need to mention the provider in our `traefik/traefik.toml` file.
+  * please make sure that where you are domain. we need to mention the provider in our `traefik/traefik.toml` file.
   ```
   [acme.dnsChallenge]
   provider = "route53"